cfjedimaster/raymondcamden2020/_posts/2022/03/30/2022-03-30-a-snippet-for-getting-dzone-article-stats.md

 <img data-src="https://static.raymondcamden.com/images/2022/03/dzone1.jpg" alt="Picture of DZone Profile" class="lazyload imgborder imgcenter">
 </p>

-I was curious if I could get those stats in a purely data form so I could sort by page views.
+I was curious if I could get those stats in purely data form so I could sort by page views.
 Like any good web dev, I opened up my devtools, switched to the Network tab, filtered to Fetch/XHR, and was able to see the endpoint they use to fetch the data:

 <https://dzone.com/services/widget/article-listV2/list?author=201258&page=1&portal=all&sort=newest>

 Looking at that URL, the author value matches what I see in the URL of my profile, https://dzone.com/users/201258/cfjedimaster.html.
-The result of the end point looks like so - minus the actual article data:
+The result of the endpoint looks like so - minus the actual article data:

 ```json
 {